Categorical Equivariant Deep Learning: Category-Equivariant Neural Networks and Universal Approximation Theorems: Specializations for Continuous and Discrete Structures

-Note also that, in the discrete (counting-measure) setting, the integrals above are countable sums (absolutely convergent by (L1)) and integrated naturality reduces to the familiar incidence/compatibility equations on arrows.
+Note also that, in the discrete (counting–measure) setting, the integrals above are countable sums (absolutely convergent by (L1)) and integrated naturality reduces to the familiar incidence/compatibility equations on arrows.